pedropaulofb/laderr/README.md

 Although **LaDeRR currently focuses on resilience scenarios**, future developments will incorporate **broader risk analysis concepts** to create a **more comprehensive risk and resilience modeling language**.

+## Writing a LaDeRR Specification

+To facilitate the adoption and correct usage of LaDeRR, we provide a detailed guide on how to create specifications of resilience scenarios using the language.

+The guide includes:
+- A comprehensive overview of LaDeRR specifications, covering their essential components.
+- Instructions on defining Entities, Capabilities, Vulnerabilities, Threats, Controls, and Resilience.
+- Illustrative examples demonstrating complete LaDeRR specifications.

+**(Under development) Access the full guide here:** [How to Write a LaDeRR Specification](https://github.com/pedropaulofb/laderr/blob/main/docs/how-to-write-laderr-spec.md)

 ## Permanent URLs for LaDeRR Resources